Best Protein Powders to Buy in February 2026

 Orgain Organic Vegan Protein Powder, Vanilla Bean - 21g Plant Protein, 6g Prebiotic Fiber, No Lactose Ingredients, No Added Sugar, Non-GMO, For Shakes & Smoothies, 2.03 lb (Packaging May Vary)

-- VERSATILE USE: MIX IN SHAKES, OATS, OR BAKED GOODS FOR ENERGY.
+VERSATILE USE: MIX IN SHAKES, OATS, OR BAKED GOODS FOR ENERGY BOOST!

 In recent years, the consumption of protein powder has surged, becoming a staple in many fitness and health regimes.
 However, a common question arises: does protein powder cause acne?
 This article aims to delve into this query and provide a balanced understanding, particularly as we approach 2025.